okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/hosted-vs-embedded/index.md

 ## Okta Hosted Widget

-The Okta hosted widget is considered the easiest and most secure means of integration.
+The Okta-hosted widget is considered the easiest and most secure means of integration.
 This is because the widget itself is hosted by Okta, maintained by Okta, and kept secure by Okta.
-The Okta hosted widget is recommended for most integrations.
-OpenID Connect Redirect Flow is used to redirect users to Okta, where the user authenticates and is redirected back to a specified, whitelisted, redirect URI.
+The Okta-hosted widget is recommended for most integrations.
+The OpenID Connect redirect flow is used to redirect users to Okta, where the user authenticates and is redirected back to a specified, allow listed, redirect URI.
 This design is considered security best practice.
-The look and feel, as well as the enabled features, are all configured within the Okta Admin UI.
-HTML customization of the page is accessible in the Admin UI which provides a moderate level of customization to the experience itself.
+The look and feel, as well as the enabled features, are all configured within the Okta Admin Console.
+HTML customization of the page is accessible in the Admin Console, which provides a moderate level of customization to the experience itself.

 ## Customer Hosted Widget